 Upcoming Events at Wayne RESA

-See our new interactive 2024-2025 Wayne RESA Course Catalog for links to course offerings, their descriptions, and online registration in Learning Stream.
-Simply click on the catalog link above, and then click on Literacy in the Table of Contents to peruse our offerings.
-Don’t forget to check for interdisciplinary offerings by clicking on additional content areas.
-Many of our professional learning events will continue to be offered virtually.
-If the format for a session or series is unclear, please contact any of the Literacy Team members for details.
+Our interactive 2025-2026 Wayne RESA Course Catalog will be available soon, including links to course offerings, their descriptions, and online registration in Learning Stream.
+In the meantime, search for course offerings using the search criteria in Learning Stream.
+Our professional learning events are offered in face-to-face, hybrid, and virtual formats.
+If the format for a session or series is unclear, please contact any member of the Literacy Team for details.

-❄️Be sure to check out our winter professional learning opportunities!❄️
+🌻Be sure to check out our summer professional learning opportunities!🌻

 AI-gnerated image of a teacher toolkit in a red toolbox